-Grade 3 Life Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Lesson 1 Why do plants grow flowers?
+Grade 3 Life Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Why do plants grow flowers?
 3-LS1-1 Pollination & Plant Reproduction All plants grow from a seed, which is a baby plant.
-Just like animals, some plantsall flowering plantsneed two parent plants to create a seed.
+Just like animals, some plants-all flowering plants-need two parent plants to create a seed.
 Flowering plants make seeds through a process called pollination.
-Pollination happens when pollen from one flower gets transferred to a special part of another flower - the stigma.
+Pollination happens when pollen from one flower gets transferred to a special part of another flower-the stigma.
 Flowers make seeds!
 These plants have a unique life cycle that start with pollination.
 DCIs: Foundational LS1.B Students develop a model of a flower and bee to simulate pollination.
 With a partner, they carry out an investigation to determine how bees fly between flowers and cause pollination.
 Students analyze their data and construct an explanation for if their flower will produce seeds or not.
 Students explore the pattern of similarities in life cycles among organisms.
 Students observe that a plant's stigma (structure) is sticky to 'catch' pollen (function).
 Lesson 2 Why do plants give us fruit?
 3-LS1-1 Seed Dispersal & Plant Life Cycle We learned in the last lesson that pollen travels to the stigma of a flower to make a seed.
 But it isn't that simple - the pollen travels down the stigma, and into the flower's ovary.
 Then a seed is made!
 Some plants grow fruit next.
 Fruit, a yummy 'container' for seeds, is eaten by animals!
 They swallow the seeds and excrete them away from the parent plant.
 This helps the seeds spread to new places and grow new plants.
 A lot of vegetables have seeds, but to plant scientists they are actually fruits!
-Students carry out an investigation to determine if a food is a science fruit or vegetable.
+DCIs: LS1.B Students carry out an investigation to determine if a food is a science fruit or vegetable.
 They cut open each food to determine if there are seeds.
 Students analyze this data to determine if the food is a fruit or vegetable.
 Students use patterns to sort food as a science fruit or a science vegetable.
 Students learn that fruit (structure) contains seeds and helps them spread (function).
 Why are some apples red and some green?
 3-LS3-1 Trait Variation, Inheritance, & Artificial Selection Apples, like all living things, inherit their characteristics from their parents.
 Sweet apples grow from the seeds of sweet apples, and sour apples grow from the seeds of sour apples.
 While offspring have similar traits as their parents and siblings, they are not exactly the same.
 There are over 2,000 varieties of apples, each with unique traits.
 Farmers choose people's favorites, plant that type of seed over and over, and grow more of them.
 This is called selection.
-DCIs: LS3.A, LS3.B Students carry out an investigation to determine the sweetness of different apple varieties.
-Students identify the similarities and differences shared between offspring and their parents, or among siblings as a pattern.
+DCIs: LS3.A, LS3.B lannie varieties Students identify the similarities and differences shared between offspring and their parents, or among siblings as a pattern.
+How could you make the biggest fruit in the world?
+3-LS3-1 Trait Variation, Inheritance, & Artificial Selection , , , , , Students engage in argument from evidence about which plants and fruits are related to one another.
+Students obtain, evaluate, and communicate information by sorting plant cards into groups based on similar traits.
+They determine which plants share wild parents and are varieties of each other.
+Students recognize similarities and differences among the traits of different plants as a pattern.